Chris Lowe: Keyboard setups

 Since starting out with Tennant's Korg MS-10, Lowe has used other models of the brand, including the Korg M1 and the Korg Triton.
 Early on, Pet Shop Boys made use of samples from an Emulator.
 Lowe used a Fairlight CMI to compose songs through the early 1990s.
 He began using a PowerBook with Notator Logic, along with a Roland Sound Canvas SC-88 and a PC-200 keyboard to write at home.
 In the 2020s, he has used a similar setup of a laptop and keyboard for composing songs.

 Lowe's equipment for live performances has varied over the years.
-Keyboard technician and programmer Derek Simpson described the elaborate Performance Tour (1991) for Studio Sound magazine:

-Chris and Scott [Davidson] have their own keyboard set-ups, each using a Korg M1 and an S1000.
-All the other units are purely played by the sequencers.
-There's also a Link 1000 portable keyboard, which Chris plays on stage; that's going through a Samson radio system into a Midiman MIDI converter.
-That's just for sound effects on stage from the S1000s; he can play piano, explosions, vocals 'oohs' and 'aahs', orchestral stabs, lots of space-age noises and bass samples.

-Lowe used a Roland JD-800 on the 2002 Release Tour, a stripped-down production where he played live keyboards more than usual.
+On the Performance Tour in 1991, Lowe had a keyboard setup with a Korg M1 synthesizer and an Akai S1000 sampler, and he also used a Lync LN-1000 portable keyboard, although at times during the elaborate production he appeared onstage without any instrument.
+He used a Roland JD-800 on the 2002 Release Tour, a stripped-down production where he played live keyboards more than usual.
 He told The Washington Post:

 I find it a lot more rewarding.
 Before, I could never actually rationalize the point of playing anything live because I could always put it in the computer and the computer could play it better.
 But this time I'm playing a lot of piano, which is really enjoyable, and I'm getting a lot more out of it.

 On the Fundamental Tour (2006–07), Lowe's keyboard setup included a Korg Triton with a pair of Access Virus rackmount modules.
 For the Pandemonium Tour (2009–10), he used a master keyboard and a Moog synthesizer, a Kaoss Pad to add effects, and a small set of electronic drums as "a change from playing the keyboards".
 On Dreamworld: The Greatest Hits Live (2022–25), Pet Shop Boys' long-time FOH engineer Holger Schwark explained:

 A lot of what Neil and Chris play is very similar to the original releases – they sample themselves from the original multitrack records, so we hear audio that sometimes has been programmed and put together 20 to 30 years ago.
 There's a lot of audio history on this show with a blend of old and new material. […] Keyboard sounds are split between Chris, Clare Uchima and multitrack.

 A monitor on Lowe's keyboard setup displays a musical score, lyrics, and cues.